Future Trends in the Hospitality Industry: Casegoods Furniture

 Needless to say, creating an experience that lends itself to feeling at home helps guests feel comfortable and encourages them to book another stay with your hotel brand.

-WORK AND LIVING SPACE OPTIMIZATION
+1. WORK AND Stay SPACE OPTIMIZATION

 Typical hotel rooms don’t provide a lot of space to create that “home-away-from-home” feeling.
-That’s where optimization comes in.
+That’s where space optimization comes in.
 Block out areas for the essentials and rethink what isn’t essential anymore.

-Do business travelers even use in-room desks anymore?
+For example, do business travelers even use in-room desks anymore?

 Do guests fill the drawers of bedside stands with their personal effects anymore?